 Woodside wants to be flexible and give you options to help support the school.

-There are two ways a family reduce their monthly tuition cost:
+There are three ways a family can reduce their monthly tuition cost:

-B) Help to clean the school on a monthly basis, or be part of a special project team.
+C) Help to clean the school on a monthly basis (Work Night Family)

 What does a board member do?